Cognitive biases shape the evolution of zero-sum norms: Introduction

+Despite this recursive relationship between beliefs and outcomes, mainstream development economics has largely proceeded in isolation from behavioral insights.
+The existing literature on poverty and economic growth emphasizes mechanisms such as credit frictions, human capital traps, and structural barriers \citep{azariadis2005poverty, sachs2005end, banerjee2011poor}.
+Leading accounts in development and growth theory also stress technological change, globalization, and institutional shifts \citep{piketty2014capital, acemoglu2002technology}.
+Yet much of this work presumes rational responses to constraints and underplays adaptive, path-dependent dynamics \citep{dosi2020rational}.
+Behavioral studies emphasize individual-level decision-making \cite{gigerenzer2002bounded, barberis2013thirty}, while institutional and network analyses treat payoffs as largely exogenous \cite{nunn2020historical, jackson2007meeting}.
+What remains missing is a framework that simultaneously integrates bounded rationality, heterogeneous preferences, co-evolving norms, and network dynamics to explain how collective beliefs about the nature of economic interaction—zero-sum versus cooperative—emerge endogenously and persist despite their welfare-reducing consequences. \citep{hoff2016striving}.\\

 Evolutionary game theory (EGT) provides the natural foundation for studying endogenous norm formation through selection dynamics.
 Classic work explains the emergence of cooperation and persistent payoff asymmetries by modeling how population-level frequencies of strategies evolve when individuals interact repeatedly \citep{axelrod1981evolution, smith1973logic}.
-However,applications to meta-coordination on norms and beliefs remain limited \citep{nowak2000fairness}.
-Further, these foundational models operate within a critical constraint: the game structure itself is fixed.
+However, integration of cognitive biases and beliefs remain limited \citep{nowak2000fairness}.
+Further, these foundational models usually operate within a critical constraint: the payoff matrix itself is fixed.
 Agents can vary their strategies (cooperate vs. defect, in-group vs. out-group), but they cannot alter the payoff structure defining which strategies yield which returns.
 This limitation proves problematic for understanding norm persistence, because norms are precisely about which game society is playing—whether interactions are zero-sum or mutually beneficial, competitive or cooperative, winner-take-all or share-and-share-alike.\\